I was once a little twig with dreams of being a mighty tree

 Even Miss Sunset, has felt rather low

-She has a right to be rash….Miss Sassy Pistashe’
+She tends to be rash….Miss Sassy Pistashe’

 At the first sign of chill, she will toss feathered leaves